Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 -

-Freshwater Rinse: After every outing and certainly in a saltwater environment, rinse bow, arrows, and reels thoroughly with fresh water after.
-This will help strip salt and grime that can cause rust or wearing.
+Freshwater Rinse: After every outing, and certainly in a saltwater environment, rinse bows, arrows, and reels thoroughly with fresh water.
+This will help remove salt and grime that can cause rust or wear.

 -

-Dry Thoroughly: In case of damp climate, let your gear air dry completely before storing so as to batten off the mold or mildew growth.
+Dry Thoroughly: In a damp climate, let your gear air dry completely before storing to prevent mold or mildew growth.

 -

-Inspect for Build-Up: Be sure to check moving parts for things like reel mechanisms and arrow tips for resilience, and use a soft brush to get rid of any hard to remove residue.
+Inspect for Build-Up: Check moving parts for resilience, such as reel mechanisms and arrow tips, and use a soft brush to remove any hard-to-remove residue.

-Pro Tip: After cleaning, be sure to have ready at your disposal a microfiber cloth and a silicone based spray for polishing and lubrication of your equipment.
+Pro Tip: After cleaning, be sure to have a microfiber cloth and a silicone-based spray ready to polish and lubricate

 ✔️ Storage

-It is imperative that you store your gear properly so it is not only usable between trips but also relatively free of damage.
+You must store your gear properly to be usable between trips and relatively damage-free.
 Poor storage may warp the bow, weaken the string, or result in acidic reels.

 -